PhpPgAdmin is a powerful web interface to manage PostgreSQL, which can be compared with the MySQL web-based administration tool: PhpMyAdmin.

 false can solve the error.

-4.2 Don't know the default passowrd
+4.2 Don't know the default password

 The default user is

-PostgreSQL.
+postgres after installing PostgreSQL.
 You can set or update its password of accessing database via command line.

 $ sudo -u postgres psql